zulip/zulip-terminal/README.md

 theme=default
 # Autohide defaults to 'no_autohide', but can be set to 'autohide' to hide the left & right panels except when focused.
 autohide=autohide
+# Notify defaults to 'disabled', but can be set to 'enabled' to display notifications.
+notify=enabled
 ```

 ### Notifications